Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 htmlTemplate.title = title;

-htmlTemplate.pullRequests = []; // Next step is to connect to Github...
+htmlTemplate.pullRequests = []; // Next step: integrate with Github...

 htmlTemplate.buildNumber = buildNumber;